CaseyZhu/STL/basicVerilogCodingStyle.md

 Synthesizable combinational logic blocks should only use blocking assignments.

-Do not use three-state logic (`Z` state) to accomplish on-chip logic such as muxing.
+Do not use three-state logic (`Z or X` state) to accomplish on-chip logic such as muxing.

 Do not infer a latch inside a function, as this may cause a simulation /